Yrahcaz7/The-Septenary-Forest/docs/milestones.md

 }
 ```

-You can use `hasMilestone(layer, id)` to determine if the player has a given milestone
+You can use `hasMilestone(layer, id)` to determine if the player has a given milestone.

 Milestone features: